-- Closed toe shoes must be worn for all students in grades K-5 due to playground safety. - Flip flops are NOT allowed. - Shower shoes/house shoes/single strap across the foot due to safety on stairs.
-Closed toe Crocs are acceptable for grades 6-12. - No inappropriate socks.
+- Closed toe tennis shoes must be worn for all students in grades K-5 due to playground safety. - Flip flops are NOT allowed. - Shower shoes/house shoes/single strap across the foot/slides are not allowed due to safety on stairs.

+Closed toe Crocs are acceptable for grades 6-12.

+• No inappropriate socks.